 - Observe their academic reputation and ability to place students into careers immediately after graduation.
 Choose schools with higher standards for class attendance.

-- Schools with single-sex dorms and even schools with NO co-ed dorms.
+This is explained more at #11. - Schools with single-sex dorms and even schools with NO co-ed dorms.

 - Prefer schools with a “NO SUBSTANCE” campus policy or at least substance-free dorms.